AbusiveTuna/yamaPhaseReminder/README.md

-# Example
+# Yama Phase Reminder Plugin
-An example greeter plugin
+Simple reminder plugin that displays what Yama Phase you are on